Enable Screen Zoom in Mac OS X Lion

-Screen zoom is a useful feature of Mac OS X that zooms into the screen where ever the cursor is located.
-The feature was enabled by default in prior versions of Mac OS X whenever the control key was held down, but in OS X 10.7 Lion it has been turned off by default and is now a feature of Universal Access.
+Screen zoom is a useful feature of Mac OS X that zooms into the screen where ever the cursor is located, making it easier to see parts of the screen, examine pixels, read small fonts, and perform other functions with greater visual clarity.
+The zoom feature was enabled by default in some earlier versions of Mac OS X whenever the control key was held down, but in modern versions of Mac OS X, the screen zoom feature has been turned off by default, and is now a feature of Accessibility settings.

-How to Enable Screen Zoom in OS X Lion
+How to Enable Screen Zoom in Mac OS X (El Capitan, Yosemite, Mavericks)

 - Open System Preferences from the Apple menu